takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 3.10.00 <br>
+    ・ Added "auto-adjustment" feature to external display-related functions!
+It automatically adjusts the position and size to some extent even in windowed mode! <br>
+    ・ Fixed a problem where the Fall Guys would always show the external display when the Fall Guys were inactive and operating in a separate window. <br>
+    ・ New configuration items are now displayed when they are available even if Fall Guys is not running. <br>
+    ・ Overall adjustments have been made to make it harder for the game to be out of active state. <br>
+    ・ Adjustments have been made to correct a problem that caused the window to malfunction and correct itself when it existed off-screen even though its position was saved. <br>
+    ・ The force close button is now hidden when the main screen is transitioned. <br>
+    ・ The count sound and text display are now red when the number of reconnections to the server in a custom match (private lobby) exceeds 25 times. <br>
+    ・ In fact, I've quietly fixed the problem that was causing exception errors when connecting to the server behind the scenes. ^_^ <br>
+    ・ Due to a number of problems with failed attempts to retrieve the Creative Stage API, we now retry up to three times. <br>
+    ・ TextAに経過時間を設定している時、一部クリエイティブステージで表示が被ってしまう問題があったため最大文字数を調整しました。 <br>
+    ・ Fixed a problem in the point acquisition round of the squad where the external display remained visible after the team's own team had cleared the round. <br>
+    ・ Fixed a problem that caused the display to be covered in rounds with LAP display. <br>
+    ・ The program that detects if "FallGuys_Client.exe" has disappeared was unstable. <br>

   ○ 3.02.01 <br>
     ・ Fixed a problem in which the "Force Quit" button did not appear when the game screen of "FallGuys_Client.exe" suddenly disappeared. <br>